Svetislavoid/exposure-calculator/README.md

 ## How to use

 In the form, instruments currently available at the AS Vidojevica can be chosen.
-Total throughput over all reflective and refractive optical surfaces in the telescope along with the transmission of the chosen filter should be calculated separately and entered in the 'Total transparency' field.
+Total throughput over all reflective and refractive optical surfaces in the telescope, along with the transmission of the chosen filter, should be calculated separately and entered in the 'Total transparency' field.
 The atmosphere transmission coefficient should also be calculated independently of the calculator and entered in the 'Sky transparency' field.

-Calculator can also be used with some custom instruments and options, and not only those listed in the dropdown menus.
-In order to do that, choose 'Custom' option from the dropdown menu.
+Calculator can also be used with some custom instruments and options and not only those listed in the dropdown menus.
+In order to do that, choose 'Custom' option from the dropdown menu and additional input fields will be shown.

 When using custom telescope, telescope effective area can be omitted, in which case a default value of 100% will be used.